Common Myths about Comprehensive Sexuality EducationShare

 MYTH: Comprehensive sexuality education goes against our culture or religion.

 FACT: Comprehensive sexuality education should be adapted to the culture and realities of every country, including the realities of young people’s lives.
 It also gives young people the opportunity to reflect on any harmful social norms that may impact on their lives, such as gender inequality.

 MYTH: Comprehensive sexuality education should not be taught to young children – especially when they are exposed to the mechanics of sex.

 FACT: Comprehensive sexuality education at its very core is designed to be age-appropriate, ensuring topics are tailored for varied age groups.
 The subjects will vary depending on age and grade – but builds on their knowledge as they grow and mature.
 For example, at a primary school level, topics will cover body parts and family structure.
 From grade three to five, they begin to learn about the changing body during puberty and age-appropriate information about HIV and its transmission.
 In secondary school, abstinence and other concepts in HIV/STI and pregnancy prevention are emphasized.

-To learn more, read the full International Technical Guidance resource which outlines in more detail CSE, its approach and the topics and subjects it covers.
+To learn more, read the following resource, which outlines in more detail CSE, its approach and the topics and subjects it covers: